dsapab/pingpablo-com/site-pingpablo-com/content/blog/2024/05/12_hello-friend.md

 ## What is this about?

 Thanks for reading, reader!
 This is my personal site, where you will find content about IT, Linux, Info Sec, Networking and Cloud computing.
-I will try to share what I have learned in my journey with servers.
+I will try to share what I have learned in my journey, living around servers.